highchair/artinruins-com/_property/south-street-power.md

 : A $1.5 million dollar exterior renovation project was completed to ensure the building was weather tight and ready for interior renovations.

 2004
 : As many as 19 businesses and cultural organizations join a coalition of member groups in developing the proposed Heritage Harbor Museum.
-It also became one of the first twelve museums in the Smithsonian Affiliates program, which means the museum would have access to the Smithsonian’s 140 million artifacts for temporary exhibitions.[^2] Despite this positivity and enthusiasm, the museum never will not open here.
+It also became one of the first twelve museums in the Smithsonian Affiliates program, which means the museum would have access to the Smithsonian’s 140 million artifacts for temporary exhibitions.[^2] Despite this positivity and enthusiasm, the museum never opens.

 2005
 : [Struever Bros.
 Eccles & Rouse]({% link designer/sber.html %}) (<span class="abbr">SBER</span>) was selected to oversee the redevelopment of Heritage Harbor.
 The plan was to create a mix of office, retail space, and 40 condominium units, as well as exhibition space for <span class="abbr">HHM</span>.
 The project was estimated to cost about $137 million (it started at $50m and some reporting quoted $150m) with new decorative smokestacks added to the top of the building, rising 128 feet above it. <span class="abbr">HHM</span> gave Struever Brothers title to the property in exchange for “turn-key” development of the museum space.